oliveiracle/first-project-maria/README.md

 -   **The Footer**
    ![Screenshot of the footer ](documentation/footer.png)
     -   A clean footer is present on every page, providing easy access to the spa's address and social media profiles.
 This allows users to connect with the brand on other platforms or find key information at any point in their journey without interrupting their experience.

-### Features Left to Implement

--   **Clickable Brand Pillars**
+### Future Improvements

-    -   In a future version, the four icons on the homepage could be interactive, revealing more content about each brand value when clicked or hovered.
+-   **Clickable Brand Pillars:** In a future version, the four icons on the homepage could be interactive, revealing more content about each brand value when clicked or hovered.
+-   **Enhanced Responsiveness for Extreme Viewports:** Further refine layout for very specific or unusual screen sizes not covered by standard media queries.
+-   **Integration with a Real Booking System:** Implement a full backend for program bookings.

 ## Testing